Nde-Code/ShodanTS/docs.md

 Each method returns a **Promise** that resolves to a JSON-formatted response of type **unknown**, except for `getMyIP()`, which returns plain text containing your IP address.

 > This client doesn't implement a type for each response to avoid conflicts with the Shodan API format.
 If you want to see what a response looks like, feel free to check [developer.shodan.io](https://developer.shodan.io/) or use `console.log` to inspect it yourself.
-Then, feel free to create your own types based on your needs.
+I implemented this approach to allow developers the flexibility to define their own types according to their needs and to maintain the client as lightweight as possible.

 > Make sure to use `await` when calling these methods to properly handle the returned data.